 All that said, there is nothing shocking about the fact that SIG’s overall performance so far has been anything but a great overall success.
 As seen in the evidence that just three out of every five middle- and high schools being turned around under the $3.6 billion program have made some sort of progress in improving student achievement in reading, it is extremely difficult to help children turn around their performance after being subjected to years of educational neglect and malpractice.
 Unless the schools engage in intensive reading and math remediation with students, simply engaging in some curricula changes (and offering some additional training to laggard teachers) will do nothing to help these kids onto the path to college and career success.

 The bigger issue lies with the nature of SIG itself — and its entire approach to systemic reform.
-As I noted two years ago in a column in The American Spectator, only one of the four models offered under SIG — shutting down dropout factories and failure mills, and then replacing them with traditional public and charter schools — likely works.
+As I noted two years ago in an The American Spectator column, only one of the four models offered under SIG — shutting down dropout factories and failure mills, and then replacing them with traditional public and charter schools — likely works.
 While the other three models — including the so-called Transformative approach of revamping curricula and providing teachers with more so-called professional development — may be more-appealing to traditional districts, those other approaches were unlikely to yield strong results.

 This has been proven ad nauseam over the past three decades.
 In Indianapolis, for example, Emmerich Manual High School remained one of the worst-performing schools in the nation even after Indianapolis Public Schools attempted several turnarounds since the 1980s; the school may have a chance now thanks to the move by Indiana Supt.
 Tony Bennett last year to remove the school out of the district’s control.
 The infamous Eastside High School in Patterson, N.J. remains a mess even after famed school leader Joe Clark temporarily improved the school, and gained notoriety for his bat-wielding ways.